ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 When matching SiteAccesses using custom services, the SiteAccess matcher service must be now tagged with `ezplatform.siteaccess.matcher`.

+### Database

+- The "Setup" folder and Section have been removed from clean installation data.
+- The "Design" Section has been removed from clean installation data.

 ### Miscellaneous

 - Deprecated `SubtreeQuery` class has been removed.
 In v3.0 it was replaced by `\EzSystems\EzPlatformAdminUi\QueryType\SubtreeQueryType`.